 Update Your Account on SAM.gov

 JustGrants will continue to use the System for Award Management (SAM.gov) as the primary source of agency information in applying for and managing DOJ grant funding.
-Organization information in SAM.gov accounts will automatically be updated in the new DOJ system, so it is important that SAM.gov accounts are current when JustGrants goes live in October.
+Organization information in SAM.gov accounts will automatically be updated in the new DOJ system, so it is important that you have a SAM.gov account and your entity information is current in SAM.gov when JustGrants goes live in October.

 Once DOJ completes the migration to JustGrants and ASAP, JustGrants will solely access SAM.gov as the primary source of organization information.
 This automatic process will reduce the burden on award recipients to manually update information across multiple systems and help DOJ validate information from recipients.

 An active SAM account is still required to receive funding.
 The Federal government-wide policy at 2 CFR Part 25 (Universal Identifier and System for Award Management) states that an “agency may not make an award to an entity until the entity has complied with the requirements … to provide a valid unique entity identifier and maintain an active SAM registration with current information.”

 Maintaining an updated account on SAM.gov is critical since registration for ASAP and JustGrants will soon be available for DOJ award recipients.